-RLabs is an organisation that believes in others and their passions and through this passion has created specific courses for members of the public who have a special interest in starting up their own business or improve on skill that come along with running a business.
+RLabs is an organisation that believes in others and their passions and through this passion has created specific s for members of the public who have a special interest in starting up their own business or improve on skill that come along with running a business.

 RLabs Women offers training programmes to community women, women groups and organisations.
 The main goal is to develop economic opportunities to women, especially those in marginalized communities.

 RLabs Youth provides young people with a range of skills programmes that makes them more accessible for the marketplace.
 It also offers young people with the opportunity to start their own businesses or start-ups through the youth business programmes.
 The programme also offers leadership, digital skills, entrepreneurship, design, mentorship and coaching to high school learners and out of school youth.